 Yield: Serves 5 – 6 people Preparation Time: About 20 minutes Cooking time: About 45 minutes

 Fresh Tomato Salsa is amazing in late summer when local tomatoes are showing up at markets and in stores.
 But even now in the spring, it brings a bit of brightness and a splash of summer.
 In Spanish, Pico de Gallo literally means beak of the rooster.
-Reflect on what that might mean about how it tastes or how important this salsa is to Latin American cuisine.
-Write your thoughts in your Food Journal.
+Why do you think they might call salsa “the beak of the rooster”?

 Yield:About 1 cup Preparation Time:About 15 minutes

 Summer Black Bean Dip is a favourite recipe of the Project CHEF team.
 Not only is it delicious, but it’s also fun to make.
 Practice your mashing skills using a fork and your hands.
 Test your knife skills by precisely cutting onion into super thin slices.
 Serve it with chips for a snack or with tacos, burritos or quesadillas.
 We added some feta crumbles to yum it up.
 See our guacamole and tomato salsa recipes to make this a meal.